From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Category of Twisted Cubes

-Since the directions of the edges do not depend on the very last dimension, this works (cf.~\Cref{def:tw-cube-graph-nonrec}). \end{proof}
+Since the directions of the edges do not depend on the very last dimension, this works (cf.~\cref{def:tw-cube-graph-nonrec}). \end{proof}

 An important consequence of the above result is that there is a unique way to degenerate a twisted cube.
-We do not go into this here (but see the conclusions at the end of the paper).
-Here, we go into a different direction.
+We do not go into the details here, but see the conclusions at the end of the paper.
+For now, we go into a different direction.

 Let us write $\intv$ (``interval'') for the finite set $\{0,1,\star\}$.
 Of course, $\intv$ is isomorphic to $\finset 3$, but referring to the last element as $\star$ helps the intuition, we hope.